 I’m in care and I was put in a children’s unit ages away from the school.
-I had lost a lot of motivation in everything and Gillian really, really helped me in trying to find that motivation, not just in school but with life in general, to get into school and actually get in on time.
+I had lost a lot of motivation in everything and Gillian really, really helped me in trying to find that motivation, not just in school but with life in general – things like getting to school and actually getting in on time.
 She really did keep me motivated to go to school and later to finish.
 Having Gillian there to try and steer me in the right path really, really worked.

 “They do say that talking is the best medicine and it is the truth, it really really is”

 What would you say to a young person who isn’t sure about being mentored?

 It’s one of the best things I can actually think about.
 You do look forward to that day every week when you meet your mentor because you have a wee gab.
 They do say that talking is the best medicine and it is the truth, it really really is.